etCeO/.sCndSnc/README.md

 These projects can be thought of as a creative extension to my previous works, leveraging large language model development toolsets to transform programming languages into a web-based format.
 While the original Python/Java/C++ scripts listed in the repositories are my own, I do not claim any originality or ownership of the websites generated from this initiative.
 This endeavor is solely to demonstrate my application of AI-based technologies, in which I'm involved in concepts regarding prompt engineering, system structuring, testing, and refinement before eventual site deployment.

 Ethan LLM Works is a self-directed, independent passion of mine I pursue in free time as a means of exploring LLM product development, rapid prototyping, and interactive computational design in a highly intuitive and engaging manner.

+### Sample Prompt Engineering
+**Core Implementation**

+1. “Turn this Python seconds-to-time program into a website.”
+2. “Display the converted time (hours, minutes, seconds) on the webpage.”
+3. “Modify the background to reflect a futuristic technical theme.”
+4. "Show output in a blinking digital clock style format that matches the background."
+5. "Change the color of the text boxes to a dark gray."
+6. "Ensure there's a consistent font across the site."